General Information

 Regular Decision applicants who wish to be considered for need-based financial aid must complete and submit the Free Application for Federal Student Aid (FAFSA) by January 15.

-Under the Regular Decision Plan, the Office of Admissions will render an admission decision by April 1.
+Under the Regular Decision Plan, the Office of Admission will render an admission decision by April 1.
 Applicants will also be notified of any scholarships and/or need-based aid they are eligible to receive by April 1.
 Admitted applicants have until May 1 to submit their enrollment deposit.

 High school students who wish to enroll at Rhodes as degree-seeking students prior to completion of their secondary schooling may apply under the Early Admission Plan.
 This option is provided for those students who have demonstrated exceptional ability and motivation in secondary school and are ready to experience the challenges of a college education earlier than normal.